nightroman/FarNet/PowerShellFar/README.md

 Search in .ps1 files in the current directory:

-    dir . -Include *.ps1
+    dir *.ps1

-The same but with all sub-directories:
+The same with sub-directories:

     dir . -Include *.ps1 -Recurse

-The above command are fine for background input, they do not use anything from the current session.
-Commands below cannot be used for background input.
-But they create some useful inputs using cmdlets and API.

-To search in all or selected panel items, especially useful in the temp panel:
+To search in all or selected panel items, useful in temp panels:

     Get-FarPath -All
     Get-FarPath -Selected

-To search in the editor history files:
+To search in the editor history (recent files first, excluded network paths):

-    $Far.History.Editor() | % Name

-The above command is just an example.
-Its improved version is provided by the script built-in utility `Get-EditorHistory` which returns recent files first and excludes network paths (the search may take ages if there are missing).
-In other words, use this command:

     Get-EditorHistory

----
+***
 **Command line mode**

 The script is started with no dialog if the parameter `Regex` is defined.
-In this case options are also defined in the command and input items are either piped to the script or specified by the parameter `InputObject`.
-If it is a script block then it is invoked in the background for getting input items.
+In this case options are also defined in the command and input items are either piped to the script or specified by `InputObject`.

 Example:

-    ls *.ps1 | Search-Regex.ps1 TODO IgnoreCase, WholeWord
+    dir *.ps1 | Search-Regex.ps1 TODO ic, ww

-Ditto but items are collected in the background:

-    Search-Regex.ps1 TODO IgnoreCase, WholeWord {ls *.ps1}

----
+***
 **Developer notes**

-The script demonstrates useful techniques of using background jobs for processing and panels for displaying results and further operations.
+The script demonstrates using `Start-FarTask` for background jobs and using panels for displaying job results and further operations on them.

 *********************************************************************
 ## Frequently asked questions